How Libraries Can Measure the Success of Community Health Programs

 Why Evaluation Is Worth the Effort

-Libraries play an increasingly important role in improving community health.
-Measuring program outcomes helps ensure that these initiatives continue to grow and serve communities effectively.
+Libraries play an increasingly important role in supporting community health.
+Measuring outcomes helps ensure these initiatives continue to grow thoughtfully and serve communities effectively.

 Refine programming